WillieKeith/WillieKeith.github.io/content/en/posts/2023-02-15-Some-Thoughts-About-Math.md

 <p>Today when my group wrote down "loves(x,y)", the professor talked with us.
 "We need to define 'loves'... （can't remember) We need to make sure it's x loves y, not reversible" (ahh, a sad story (lol)), he beamed, "It's quite Valentine's Day, right?"</p>
 <p></p>
 <p>(Written on Feb.
 15, when I sent the email to math faculty about enrolling in the math minor.
-Unfortunately, I was not replied.
-Paragraphs revised in Feb 20.)</p>
+Unfortunately, I was not replied.)</p>